themw123/jarvis_v2/client/readme.md

-### Requirements:
+## Requirements (Pre Build and Development):

+- Pre Build only tested on Windows 11 and Linux Fedora 39
-- For now only tested on Windows 11 and Linux Fedora 39 with python 3.11.4.
+- Development only tested on Windows 11 and Linux Fedora 39 with python 3.11.4

-### Setup:
+- you need to install additional software on linux and maybe also on windows for the requirements to run correctly Unfortunately I can't remember exactly which ones I have installed on linux fedora, except the following:
+- `sudo dnf install python3-devel portaudio-devel`

+## Setup - Pre Build:

+- download .zip from Releases
+- extract it anywhere you want.
+- open config.json and adjust the variables to your needs.
+- double click assisstant.exe
+- now client should be running and try to connect to backend
+- look below at "How to Use"

+## Setup - Development:

 - copy and rename example.config.json to config.json and adjust the variables to your needs.
 - run the following commands to init dependencies: